ciencialatitud0/EPIC_5/Tutorials/challenges/ArtificialIntelligence_and_BioimageAnalysis/README.md

    * Develop an algorithm to generate masks.
 Use any algorithm, including machine learning.
    * Clearly document the algorithm steps in the code.
    * You can use denoising algorithms to improve teh segemnattion results if you consider it necessary.
+   * Use UNet from Tutorial 2 as base line

 5. Evaluation:
    * Evaluate the algorithm on images from [Evaluation Data](https://drive.google.com/drive/folders/1yEtBTO41igEbXU_DG2ACTM4JOCp2XTyx?usp=drive_link)